-2005 Conference Organizers and Speakers for The Global Impact of Feminist Legal Theory
+2005 Conference Organizers and Speakers for The Global Impact of Feminist Legal Theory A CHRONICLE OF THE WOMEN AND THE LAW CONFERENCE 2001-2015

-Professor Vicki Schultz In 2006, the Ruth Bader Ginsburg Lecturer at the Women and Law the Conference Sexuality on Work was Professor Vicki Schultz of Yale Law School.
+Professor Vicki Schultz In 2006, the Ruth Bader Ginsburg Lecturer at the Women and the Law Conference on Sexuality at Work was Professor Vicki Schultz of Yale Law School.
 Her keynote talk on "The Sanitized Workplace" argued that managers use and transform sexual harassment law from a doctrine meant to advance women's equality into one designed to banish all workplace sexuality, including harmless banter and dating, even when such behavior has no effect on gender equality.
 Finding value in certain kinds of sexual expression in gender-desegregated work environments, Professor Schultz supports legal reform that updates conceptions of gender equality and organizational rationality and incorporates, under appropriate circumstances, sexuality and intimacy.
 Commentators on the implications of Professor Schultz's work for women, people of color, gays and lesbians, immigrant workers, and organized labor included Ruben Garcia, Zachary Kramer, Barbara Lawless, M. Isabel Medina, Rich Paul, and Christine Williams.